-Bridge loans are temporary loans that bridge the gap between the sales price of a new home and a home buyer’s new mortgage, in the event the buyer’s home has not yet sold.
+What is Bridge Financing?Bridge loans are temporary loans that bridge the gap between the sales price of a new home and a home buyer’s new mortgage.
+This may happen in the event that the client’s home has a firm sale where the buyers removed all conditions for the sale, but the sale proceeds have not arrived yet as the sale of the old home is due after the purchase of the new one.
 The bridge loan is secured to the buyer’s existing home.
-The funds from the bridge loan are then used as a down payment on the move-up home.
-Bridge financing requires extensive preparation.
-Many borrowers manage to avoid the cost of bridge financing and the extra paperwork by getting their realtors to coordinate the dates of the sale and purchase.
+Bridge financing requires extensive preparation, which is why many borrowers manage to avoid the cost and extra paperwork of bridge financing by getting their realtors to coordinate the dates of their sale and purchase.

-Your lending institution will only advise you on their product.
-You could visit every institution out there, one by one if you had time… Or, you can talk to a mortgage broker who will shop and negotiate the best mortgage for you with 40+ available lenders including many you would not usually think of on your own.
-On top of it, a good mortgage broker won’t put your mortgage to sleep for the 5 years.
-He will proactively look for further solutions that will save you more money on top of the fabulous package he put for you in the first place.
-The ongoing strategic management of your mortgage file, teamed with using your mortgage as a strong financial tool to address life objectives and secure your future plans, is the real advantage of having a mortgage expert on your side.
+What are the benefits of using a mortgage broker?Your lending institution will only advise you on their product.
+You could visit every institution out there, one by one if you had time… Or, you can talk to a mortgage broker who will shop and negotiate the best mortgage for you with their many available lenders, including ones you would not consider on your own.
+On top of this, a good mortgage broker won’t put your mortgage to sleep for 5 years, they will proactively look for further solutions that will save you more money on top of the fabulous package you got in the first place.
+This ongoing strategic management of your mortgage file, teamed with using your mortgage as a strong financial tool to address life objectives and future plans, is the real advantage of having a mortgage expert on your side.
 Our main interest is to take you where you want to be, today and tomorrow, regardless of what life throws at you.

-In order to get the best rate, terms and conditions, you’ll need to provide us with:
+What is required to obtain a first mortgage?In order to get the best rate and terms and conditions, you’ll need to provide us with:

 - Employment verification with proof of income

 - Approval for the property to be mortgaged reflecting its condition and a good standing with the strata